 One of the most useful tools in the arsenal of business leadership is the strengths, weaknesses, opportunities, and threats (SWOT) analysis.
 Developed at Stanford University in the 1960s, SWOT is a method of assessing both internal resources (or lack of them) and market conditions.
 Ideally, a SWOT should be undertaken before any major move, from initiating new product launches to considering internal changes.
+For example, if an internal change like a financial boost is needed for the business, companies such as L3 Funding can be of assistance in these times.

-A SWOT can help enhance performance on multiple levels because it offers both an optimistic focus on strengths and development of a defense position to avoid good performance being scuttled by weakness.
+A SWOT can help enhance performance on multiple levels because it offers both an optimistic focus on the strengths and development of a defense position to avoid good performance being scuttled by weakness.
 It provides both a singular focus on the organization in strengths and weaknesses, and a wide-ranging view of competitors, the market, and the environment in opportunities and threats.
-Its depth and flexibility have allowed the SWOT to survive half a century unchallenged as one of business leadership’s most helpful forms of analysis.
+Its depth and flexibility have allowed the SWOT to survive half a century unchallenged as one of the business leader’s most helpful forms of analysis.

 Related Story: Understanding SWOT to Grow Business Funding